Bed Bugs: Do-It-Yourself Control Options

-The bed bugs are small insects that are considered high health risk pests.
-The adult bed bug is the same size of an Appleseed, though they bloat after having a blood meal.
+Bed bugs are small insects that are considered high health risk pests.
+The adult bed bug is the same size as an Appleseed, though they bloat after having a blood meal.
 They are about 5 mm to 7mm in length.
-Brown in color – though again after a blood meal they turn red – and a flat, oval-shaped body.
+Brown in color - though again after a blood meal they turn red - and a flat, oval-shaped body.
 They have beaks with three segments and antennae.
 They have wings but they cannot fly.
-Another characteristic of the bed bugs that are specific to them is their musty-sweet odor that are produced by the glands on their bodies.
+Another specific characteristic of bed bugs is their musty-sweet odor that is produced by the glands on their bodies.

 Bed bugs feed solely on human or animal blood.
 They can survive for months without feeding.
 Even though they are no capable of transmitting diseases - like their fellow pests mosquitoes, cockroaches, and mice - they are considered high health risk pests by some of the government agencies in the United States, like the Center for Disease Control, the Environmental Protection Agency, and the US Department of Agriculture.
 Not only do they cause itchy and painful bites that are visible to the eye, but bed bugs also a myriad of negative mental and economic effects.